threatray/tigerrat/README.md

 ## Scripts

-Two scripts are used to unpack TigerDownloader and TigerRAT samples and extract their config values.
+Two scripts are provided to unpack TigerDownloader and TigerRAT samples, as well as extract their config values.

-These scripts require Python 3 and pip to be installed.
-Install the additional requirements with:
+These scripts require Python 3 and pip and the `pefile` library to be installed.
+Install `pefile` with:
 ```
 pip3 install pefile
 ```